ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Management:
 	- There will be a weekly meeting, which is typically online and one-on-one.
-		- You will need to prepare a slide or something similar to make your presentation more fluid.
+		- You may need to prepare a slide or something similar to make your presentation more fluid.
-		- You will need to summarize the discussions in the meeting whereafter to ensure a good grasp of the points.
-	- You will need to report your daily research progress (3~5 times a week, depending on your stage), which summarizes:
+	- You will need to report your daily research progress (3~5 times a week), which summarizes:
 		- New techniques you learn;
 		- New papers and/or related content you read;
 		- New thoughts about your research topic or the related;
 		- New experiments and/or their analysis; and so on.
-	- You will need to summarize and review your research quarterly.
 	- There will be an ENTRANCE ASSESSMENT and a PROBATIONARY period of one semester for every newcomer.

 <!--  -->